 We take a great deal of pride in our outdoor common areas at Erie Station Village.
 Our pond, nature trails, and bike path were all planned into the community so that residents could share in beautiful outdoor space.
 Still, the spaces within walking distance of ESV are the tip of the iceberg when it comes to gorgeous natural areas in greater Rochester and the Finger Lakes.

 A Suburban Surprise

 At 68 acres, Tinker Nature Park isn’t Monroe County’s biggest park, but it might be a contender for its most magical.
 Its cobblestone Tinker Homestead Museum, built in 1830, has been placed on the National Register of Historic Places.
 The park contains a free and easily accessible outdoor labyrinth where more meditative types can take a physical or spiritual walk.
-If you look closely while strolling the trails, you can find the diminutive dwellings of a local fairy population.

 Visitors can enjoy some great bird watching on Tinker Nature Park’s 2 miles of easy-to-hike trails, as well as views of deer, geese, ducks, woodchucks, beavers, and other small creatures — even owls!
 Those interested in fishing can have some catch-and-release fun in the pond.
 Pavilions and picnic tables are great for a snack, and there’s a playground to keep the little ones busy.